 Defatting is another step in producing coconut flour.
 Like the word suggests - fat is removed, and the coconut flour ends up not just less fatty but drier as well.
 Do note, though, that removing the fat also means removing THE GOOD fat.

 Another "exotic" version of coconut is desiccated coconut.
 This is unsweetened and very finely ground coconut with almost no moisture.
 The main and most crucial difference between defatted coconut flour and desiccated coconut is the amount of fat.
 In defatted coconut flour, as the name suggests, the fat has been removed, whereas, in desiccated coconut, the fat stays.
 Desiccated coconut technically is not flour, but some do use it as flour.
 You can use it to sprinkle it over your next favorite keto cookies or keto coconut cake.
-Go ahead and make some homemade keto coconut butter out of desiccated coconut - it's easy!
+Go ahead and make some homemade keto coconut butter out of the desiccated coconut - it's easy!

 How and when to use coconut flour?